-“Bob made a point of letting us know who was the boss," Stanley wrote in his memoir, Face the Music: A Life Exposed.
+Still, as Paul Stanley later admitted, his uncompromising approach was exactly what Kiss needed.
+"Bob made a point of letting us know who was the boss," Stanley wrote in his memoir, Face the Music: A Life Exposed.
 "He wore a whistle around his neck and referred to us as 'campers.'
 He told us we didn't know anything — which was true."

-Ezrin's dogged pursuit of the band’s best possible sound led the members of Kiss to do a number of things differently, from following his lead through round-table songwriting sessions to bassist Gene Simmons putting up with the producer yelling in his face for cutting out of a take before being given permission.
+Ezrin's dogged pursuit of the best possible sound led the members of Kiss to do a number of things differently, from following his lead through round-table songwriting sessions to Gene Simmons putting up with the producer yelling in his face for cutting out of a take before being given permission.

 "If someone doesn’t turn up, the show must go on," Stanley told Guitar World years later.
-"You know, Ace has got his life under control these days, and I have great fun talking with him.
-But things were different back then.
+"You know, Ace has got his life under control these days, and I have great fun talking with him, but things were different back then.
 He was succumbing to the excesses of the rock 'n' roll lifestyle rather than taking advantage of its perks."

-Destroyer went on to become Kiss' first platinum-selling studio album, but the backlash — and slow sales — soured the relationship between the band and Ezrin, who wouldn't work with them again until 1981's Music From 'The Elder' LP.
+Destroyer went on to become Kiss' first platinum-selling studio album, but the backlash — and slow sales — soured the relationship between the band and Ezrin.
+He wouldn't work with Kiss again until 1981's Music From 'The Elder' LP.